bettjesse/frontend/README.md

 1. Responsive Dynamic Menu: The application features a fully responsive menu that adapts to various screen sizes.
 On mobile devices, the menu collapses into a hamburger icon.
 When clicked, the hamburger icon opens a drawer-like menu, allowing users to navigate through the application easily ,this is achieved by using the UseState hook.

-2.Figma Design Implementation: The frontend is developed based on a Figma design, ensuring pixel-perfect accuracy and consistency with the design specifications
+2. Figma Design Implementation: The frontend is developed based on a Figma design, ensuring pixel-perfect accuracy and consistency with the design specifications

 3. Mobile Responsiveness: The application is optimized for mobile devices, ensuring an intuitive experience across various screen sizes and orientations.

-4.Tailwind CSS for Styling: The application utilizes Tailwind CSS for styling, enabling rapid UI development with a utility-first approach.
+4. Tailwind CSS for Styling: The application utilizes Tailwind CSS for styling, enabling rapid UI development with a utility-first approach.
 This ensures a clean and maintainable codebase while achieving a visually appealing interface.

 5. React and TypeScript Integration: The application is built using React for the UI and TypeScript for type safety, providing a scalable frontend architecture.